inno-se/the-guide/README.md

 A Task is a specific action required to complete a Product Backlog Item (PBI).
 It breaks down a PBI into the smallest, most granular steps needed for implementation or completion.

 Parent issue type: `Backlog`.

+### WBS and issue hierarchy

+Recall that activities are not part of the [WBS](#work-breakdown-structure-wbs), because activities represent the how and the WBS represents the what. [[^PracticeStandardForWbs], Sec 2.3.2, p.
+31]

+In case of our hierarchy:

+- type `Epic` issues and type `Backlog` issues usually represent what to do;
+- type `Task` issues provide details on how to do that.

+Therefore:

+- type `Epic` issues and type `Backlog` issues belong to the WBS;
+- type `Backlog` issues represent work packages;
+- type `Task` issues represent activities to produce work packages.

 ### Issue labels